jackdignamit/ACME-Medical-Center-USB-Forensic-Examination-Simulation/readme.md

 Medical Center requests that all findings be documented in this report.
 The results of this analysis may be admissible in court proceedings.

 ### Flash Drive Setup:
-The USB flash drive used for this examination was restored using OSForensics with an image called **Furry Image** which contained the contraband cat photos.
+The USB flash drive used for this examination was restored using OSForensics with an image called **"Furry Image"** which contained the contraband cat photos.
 This will act as our suspect drive.

 <img width="778" height="460" alt="image" src="https://github.com/user-attachments/assets/e63cd3fe-ba1a-449a-a70e-670d2d7efeca" />

-The newly restored suspect drive would never be opened to ensure integrity of the origianl evidence.
+The newly restored suspect drive would never be opened to ensure integrity of the original evidence.

 - - -